So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 Thursday September 1

-Anyway, we visited the British Library, which I would enthusiastically recommend.
+Dad and I visited the British Library, which I would enthusiastically recommend.
 We started with the Out Of This World science fiction exhibition, which runs until 25 September, and followed it with the adjacent Sir John Ritblat Gallery of historically significant books.
 Photographs are prohibited in the library, so naturally I don’t have any.

 The science fiction exhibition explores common themes in science fiction as well as its historical roots and other ties to wider literature.
 I bought a copy of the official exhibition book, as well as a translation of “Selected Dialogues” by Lucian, an Ancient Greek satirist cited in the exhibition as one of those historical roots.